Gestational Diabetes Online Manual

 - Regulations for airline travel may apply.
 Check with the airline before you fly.

-- Keep all medications in their original containers with the pharmacy labels on.
+- Keep all medicines in their original containers with the pharmacy labels on.

 - Talk with your diabetes educator for more travel suggestions.

-Source: Allina Patient Education, Gestational Diabetes: When You Have Diabetes During Pregnancy, third edition, ISBN 1-931876-21-6
+Source: Allina Health's Patient Education Department, Gestational Diabetes: When You Have Diabetes During Pregnancy, third edition, ISBN 1-931876-21-6

 First published: 11/27/2006